The following Corporation Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-Companies can obtain tax relief for qualifying payments or certain transfers of assets to charity.
+Companies can obtain corporation tax relief for qualifying payments or certain transfers of assets to charity under the qualifying charitable donations regime.

 The definition of ‘qualifying charitable donations’ includes: